SpiffInc/spiff_engineering_exercises/README.md

 ## Background

 Spiff's primary product offering is a SAS solution that helps companies automate their commissions.
-While the real word logic and systems needed to calculate commissions gets rather complicated, the core idea is simple: Some product is sold by a sales representative at a given price and the commission is some percentage rate multiplied by the price of the product sold.
+While the real world logic and systems needed to calculate commissions gets rather complicated, the core idea is simple: Some product is sold by a sales representative at a given price and the commission is some percentage rate multiplied by the price of the product sold.
 For example, selling a car for \$30,000 at a 5\% commission rate would earn a \$1,500 (\$30,000 * 0.05) commission.

 ## Creating a Commission Calculator

-Create code (preferably Python, but any language you are most comfortable with works) for this small scale commission calculator based on a small set of sample data.
+Create code (preferably Ruby, Python, or Elixir but any language you are most comfortable with works) for this small scale commission calculator based on the provided sample data.
 In particular, your solution should be able take in a string of a sales representative's name along with a starting and ending date, then calculate the total commission for that sales rep during that period.

 Here is a sample of what the main function/method might look like: